 8.0 Ethics and Limitations

-main limitations of the dataset is that the data is 5 years old that lowers the prediction accuracy for any house up for sale after those dates, another main limitation is the technology as was not able to handle the whole dataset as it contained over 5 million sales.
+In this research, the main limitations of the dataset is that the data is 5 years old, which lowers the prediction accuracy for any house up for sale after those dates, another main limitation is the technology as was not able to handle the whole dataset as it contained over 5 million sales.

 The pre 2020 dataset ignores the post pandemic market shock, the models failure to capture recent volatility questions the predictive quality of applying such models to todays market without using newer data.